jingalls1217/opendatalakehouse/05_iceberg.md

    ![Run All Lines of Code](images/CML_Data_Processing_Run_All.png)

-   - IN the output window on the right half of the screen, you should see
+   - In the output window on the right half of the screen, you should see

       - The schema of the `<prefix>_airlines.flights` table after it is queried into a DataFrame
-      - The number of records returned from the `flights` table, value will be over 82 million
+      - The number of records returned from the `flights` table; the value will be over 82 million
       - The schema of the input data that will be used to train the prediction model with our Data Lakehouse data

    ![Review Output](images/CML_Review_Ouput_From_Code.png)

-**Conclusion:** not sure what to put here yet
+## Conclusion

+To learn more about how Cloudera supports Modern Data Architectures with our Open Data Lakehouse powered by Apache Iceberg, visit https://www.cloudera.com/products/open-data-lakehouse.html.

+Learn how to unlock your data's potential and -

+- Run advanced, multi-function analytics at a massive scale on all your data, structured and unstructured
+- Eliminate data silos and enable data teams to collaborate on the same data with the tools of their choice on any cloud, public or private
+- Seamlessly integrate Iceberg tables into your existing architecture, while ensuring unified data security and governance